bulka4/azure_terraform/readme.md

 Additionaly we need to assign the ‘Application Administrator’ Entra role to that service principal.
 It is described here how to do this: [docs.azure.cn](https://docs.azure.cn/en-us/entra/identity/role-based-access-control/manage-roles-portal?tabs=admin-center)

 ## terraform.tfvars setup
-Before using this code we need to create a terraform.tfvars file in the same folder as the main.tf file and assign there values to variables from the variables.tf file in the same folder.
-In the variables.tf we can find descriptions of those variables.
+Before using this code we need to create in each module terraform.tfvars files which look like terraform-draft.tfvars files in the same locations.
+It is described there what values to provide.
+We are assigning there values to variables from the variables.tf file located in the same folder.
+In the variables.tf we can also find descriptions of those variables.
 We need to assign values only for those variables which doesn't have assigned the default value.

 ## Agent pool preparation
 Before we use the 'create_linux_vm' module to create a VM we need to create an Agent pool in Azure DevOps first.
 That's because we will be installing on that VM a Self Hosted Agent which will be added to that pool.